Find Reliable Heat Pump Repair Specialists Near You

 Heat Pump

-A heat pump is a versatile HVAC system that can both heat and cool your home or business.
+A heat pump is a single unit that can both heat and cool your home or business.
 Heat pumps offer high energy efficiency, especially in moderate climates.

 Air Handler

-The air handler distributes conditioned air throughout your space.
+The indoor unit of a heat pump system circulates air throughout your home or building.
 It contains the blower motor and other components.

 Compressor

-Located in the outdoor unit, the compressor is the heart of the heat pump. compresses and circulates refrigerant, allowing the heat pump to move heat between the inside and outside.
+The compressor compresses and circulates refrigerant, allowing the heat pump to move heat between the inside and outside.

 Condenser Coil

-Located in the outdoor unit, The condenser coil releases heat outdoors during the cooling process and absorbs heat from the outdoors during heating.
+Located in the outdoor unit, The condenser coil is where heat exchange with the outdoor air occurs.

 Evaporator Coil